Skip to Content

 For many long-time gamblers, a slip of paper just doesn’t have the same allure or vintage feel that a bucket full of metal tokens does.
 Many of us still crave that metallic “ting ting ting” that has gone silent on so many gaming floors.

-With that in mind, we wanted to cover which Las Vegas casinos still offer coin-operated slots and video poker so that you can hunt them down!
+With that in mind, I figured it would be helpful to detail which Las Vegas casinos still offer coin-operated slots and video poker so that you can hunt them down!

 Coin Games on the Las Vegas Strip

-Circus Circus offers one of the more extensive selections of token slots, about 20 machines, that take and dispense quarters, $1 tokens, and $5 tokens near the front entry.
+Slots A Fun at Circus Circus offers one of the more extensive selections of token slots, about 20 machines, that take and dispense quarters, $1 tokens, and $5 tokens.

-You can almost close your eyes and let the sounds take you back to the casinos of yesteryear.
-At this point, Circus Circus is the only casino on the Strip to offer real coin/token slot games.
+At this point, Slots A Fun is the only casino on the Strip that offers real coin/token slot games.

 Circus Circus Exterior at Night